Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Graph State Distribution Algorithm

 Given a particular $\mathcal{SC}_{sys}$, we can also optimize the ordering.
-Note that we do not always have to do a complete edge reset, there are some edges that we could potentially keep, minimizing both the number of gates and time steps needed.
+Note that a complete edge reset is not always necessary; some edges can potentially be preserved, thereby reducing both the number of required gates and the total number of time steps.

-Another useful result \cite{alekseev2001orthogonal} is as follows. \begin{theorem} For any graph $G$ with $n$ vertices, \end{theorem} If $c_2(G)$ is constant with respect to some class of graphs, then the graph states corresponding to that class could be efficiently distributed in a linear number of time steps since $t(\overline{k}) \le n$, so $T(G,\mathcal{SC}_{sys}) = O(n)$ (from \ref{GSDtime}).
-It turns out we can characterize the class of graphs with a constant bounded value of $c_2(G)$.
-Formally, $\{G|\mathbb{c}_2(G) \le d\}$ can be characterized by a finite number of \textit{forbidden induced subgraphs} (i.e. there is no subgraph in $G$ isomorphic to any graph in some finite set) for all $d \in \mathbb{N}$ \cite{Buchanan2021SubgraphComp}.
-Dense structured graphs often have a bounded $d$, such as cliques ($d=1$) and complete bipartite graphs $(d=3)$.
-Specifically, the $\mathcal{SC}_{sys}$ with minimum $T(G,\mathcal{SC}_{sys})$ for cliques just corresponds to one $SC$ on all vertices.
+Another useful result \cite{alekseev2001orthogonal} is as follows. \begin{theorem} For any graph $G$ with $n$ vertices, \end{theorem} If $c_2(G)$ is constant with respect to some class of graphs, then the graph states corresponding to that class can be efficiently distributed in a linear number of time steps since $t(\overline{k}) \le n$ so $T(G,\mathcal{SC}_{sys}) = O(n)$ (from \ref{GSDtime}).
+It turns out that we can characterize the class of graphs with a constant bounded value of $c_2(G)$ \cite{Buchanan2021SubgraphComp}.
+Dense structured graphs often have a bounded $\mathbb{c}_2(G)$, such as cliques ($\mathbb{c}_2(G)=1$) and complete bipartite graphs $(\mathbb{c}_2(G)=3)$.
+Specifically, the minimum distribution time $T(G,\mathcal{SC}_{sys})$ for a clique is achieved with $\mathcal{SC}_{sys} = \{V\}$.
 Similarly, for complete bipartite graphs with vertex partitions $P_1, P_2$ the corresponding optimal subgraph complementation system is given by $\mathcal{SC}_{sys} = \{P_1 \cup P_2,P_1,P_2\}$.